 Basic mammalian and plant physiology; Mitochondrial and chloroplast ultrastructure; Biochemical bonding and thermal stability of molecules and membranes; Mitochondrial acetyl-CoA formation and utilization.
 The TCA cycle and the glyoxylate pathway.
 The major biosynthetic, intermediary and degradative pathways.
-Nitrogen fixation; Redox reactions and the mitochondrial electron transport chain; the chemiosmotics mechanism; oxygenix and anoxygenic photosynthesis.
+Nitrogen fixation; Redox reactions and the mitochondrial electron transport chain; the chemiosmotics mechanism; oxygenic and anoxygenic photosynthesis.
 The bioenergetics of photosynthesis reactions and of the chemoautotrophs.
 Transport across membranes; the mechanisms and bioenergetics.
 Induction and repression; auxotrophic mutants and the elucidation of metabolic pathways.

-• Final Exam (2 papers - MCQ & Written, 2 hours each) 60%

-Course Work:
+- Course Work: 40%

 2 In-course Tests 20%

-Laboratory Practical and Reports 20%
+- Laboratory Practical and Reports 20%